 Five people, including Chief Equity Strategist Masatoshi Kikuchi, have left Bank of America Corp.
-(BAC)’s Merrill Lynch & Co. unit in Tokyo, according to a person familiar with the matter.
+(BAC:US)’s Merrill Lynch & Co. unit in Tokyo, according to a person familiar with the matter.

 Quantitative strategist Hayato Nagayoshi, head of Japan research Yohei Osade, head of domestic Japan equity sales Shusuke Nakata, and director of yen equity sales Takao Inoue also resigned from the equity division, according to the person, who declined to be named because the information is not public.